ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

 The second part returns the requested properties of ANEs.
 Since NET1 has sufficient bandwidth, it sets the `max-reservable-bandwidth` to a sufficiently large number.
-It also has two web caches, identified by `web-cache:cache1` and `web-cache:cache2`.
+It also represents a persistent ANE defined in the `ane-props` resource, identified by `ane-props.ane:datacenter1`.
 The aggregated `max-reservable-bandwidth` of ane:AGGR is constrained by the link capacity of L1.
-The `persistent-entities` property is omitted as both L1 and NET3 has no persistent entities.
+The `persistent-entity-id` property is omitted as both L1 and NET3 do not represent any persistent entity.

 ~~~
 POST /endpointcost/pv HTTP/1.1